 - P1.1 Explore opportunities for the redevelopment of the central car park site.
 Council should set clear parameters for the redevelopment of the site that seek to: - Provide active frontages to all streets and restaurant / cafe uses fronting the public square - Provide a fine grain street rhythm to all frontages to reflect the pattern of narrow shopfronts in Kingsway south - Provide for a community hub including a library and other community uses in the western part of the site.
 The uses should relate to the proposed public square - Allow for mixed use development across the balance of the site that provides entertainment / food / retail uses in the podium levels that complement the town centre.
-Allow for office / residential / hotel uses in tower form(s) above the podium - Provide a public square which is orientated to capture northern sunlight.
+Allow for office / residential / hotel uses in tower form(s) above the podium - Provide a public square, which should comprise at least 20% of the Central Car Park, and which is oriented to capture northern sunlight.
 The space should be paved and include large shade trees and areas of soft landscaping.
 The space could cater for events when combined with the Railway Parade North plaza, Coleman Parade Plaza and the Kingsway shared space - Provide car parking on site at a basement or upper level and provide additional parking for the uses proposed within the site - Provide a north-south vehicle link across the site (potentially through a basement car park) - Provide an at-grade north-south pedestrian connection(s) across the site with good passive surveillance and activation from adjoining land uses - P1.2 Create an activated laneway between Railway Parade North and The Glen Shopping Centre.
 This will require additional widening at ground and for future uses to address the laneway